A primer on semiconvex functions in general potential theories: Strict comparison with minimal monotonicity and semiconvex functions

 and the strong convexity assumption on the supersolutions leads us to require that the matrices $B$ are negative definite with their maximum eigenvalue $\lambda_n (B ) \leq \ell$ for some $\ell < 0$, independent of $x$.
 Therefore, we see that

-hence the dual subsolutions we are interested in are $\Lambda$-quasi-convex. \end{example}
+hence the dual subsolutions we are interested in are $\Lambda$-semiconvex. \end{example}

-The assumption that $u$ and $v$ are quasi-convex can be dropped if $\call F$ and $\call G$ are constant coefficient subequations.
-The following result is Corollary~C.3 of~\cite{hldir}. \begin{thm}[Strict comparison for constant coefficient subequations] Let $\call F$ be a constant coefficient subequation.
-Then the strict comparison holds on every bounded domain $\Omega \ssubset \R^n$:
+The assumption that $u$ and $v$ are semiconvex can be dropped if $\call F$ and $\call G$ are constant coefficient subequations.
+The following result is \cite[Corollary~C.3]{hldir}. \begin{thm}[Strict comparison for constant coefficient subequations] \sid{comparison (principle)!strict!for constant coefficient subequations} Let $\call F$ be a constant coefficient subequation.
+Then strict comparison holds on every bounded domain $\Omega \subset \R^n$; that is,